mtlong29/MySite/_posts/notes/2017-10-06-html-templating-with-express.md

 This can be broken up even further into something known as `includes`.
 Create a folder in the "views" directory called "includes".

-You can then cut something out such as a header and place it in the "included" folder.
+You can then cut something out such as a header and place it in the "includes" folder.
 Name it `header.put`.
 The same can be done for the footer.

 {% highlight html linenos %}
 header